Overview

 Prevention

-To follow heart-healthy lifestyle choices that may reduce the risk of dementia:
+Research suggests that taking steps that lower your risk of cardiovascular disease may reduce the risk of dementia, as well.
+To follow heart-healthy lifestyle choices that may lower the risk of dementia:

 - Exercise regularly.